mixmix/mixmix.github.io/content/post/relationship-retros/index.md

 We run relationship retrospectives ~ once a month, and set aside 90 minutes uninterupted time for our process.
 This is a ritual which draws a bunch of energy, so I'd strongly advise not going over 90 minutes - it can burn you out.
+This was especially true once we had kids.

-Here are the phases:
+Here are the phases of our current process:

 ### 1. Load Context